Revamp your wallet with the most common financial goals examples to get your money back on track!

 January 15th – Save 50% of Your Income

 Wowza!
 Saving 50% sounds fantastic, yet no one can reasonably do that!
-I hate to break it to you, but the internet is littered with examples of those rocking their savings rate!
+I hate to break it to you, but the internet is littered with examples of those rocking their savings rate, shooting towards financial independence!

 Some of you may ask, why save 50%?
 Save it for what?
 A vacation?
 Hmmm… maybe.
 Yet, more likely, those with huge savings rates are on another trajectory altogether.
 They are looking for FIRE!
 And doing it as fast as possible!
 What’s FIRE?
 It’s the Financial Independence Retire Early movement that is sweeping across the states with startling speed, picking up converts and believers at every turn!

 Have you ever thought about your current work trajectory?
 You know, work until 65 then retire, and finally, live the good life.
 Well, some don’t want to wait, and they sure don’t want to work forever, so they are stacking up the bills now so that they can retire at say 35 or 40.
-Sounds pretty good huh!
+This kind of financial freedom sounds pretty good huh!
 Maybe you should look into it (hint hint) as one of your top financial goals!

 January 16th – Read One Finance Book a Quarter